RetroPie/RetroPie-Docs/docs/Setting-up-a-PS3-controller.md

 And you now have a functional PS3 controller over Bluetooth.

-### Configuring a PS3 Controller bluetooth connection via Terminal
+### Using the RetroPie shell to configure the PS3 Controller Bluetooth Connection

 At the EmulationStation Home Screen, press F4 to quit EmulationStation and run the Retropie script from the terminal.
 Once you're in the terminal, follow these instructions to run the `retropie_setup.sh` script.